Pocket Guide: Shipping Firefox

 Note

-While Relman will continually monitor the overall health of each Release it is the responsibility of the engineering organization to ensure the code they are landing is of high quality and the potential risks are understood.
-Every Release has an assigned Regression Engineering Owner (REO) to ensure a decision is made about each regression reported in the release.*
+While Relman continually monitors the overall health of each release, it is the responsibility of the engineering organization to ensure that the code they are landing is of high quality and the potential risks are understood.
+Every release has an assigned Regression Engineering Owner (REO) to ensure a decision is made about each regression reported in the release.

 Further Reading/Useful links:

-Within Firefox we allow the ability to Enable/Disable bits of code or entire features using Preferences <preferences>.
+Within Firefox we allow the ability to enable/disable bits of code or entire features using Preferences.
 There are many reasons why this is useful.
-Here are some examples:
+For example:

 Provide the ability to quickly disable a feature if there is a problem found during the release process